Distribution-Aware Calibration for Object Detection with Noisy Bounding Boxes: Details of the Experimental Setup

 \subsection{Hyperparameter Selections}

 There are six hyperparameters in DISCO, including the temperature coefficient $T$, the augmented proposal number $N^\prime$, two box fusion hyperparameters $\alpha$ and $\beta$, and two loss weights $\gamma$ and $\lambda$.
+As there are no additional validation sets available, we tuned these hyperparameters based on the performance on the training set with clean annotations, which can also avoid the leakage of test data.
 For the sake of simplicity, we empirically fix $N^\prime$ and $\gamma$ to $10$ and $0.3$, and then tuning $T \in [0.01, 0.2]$, $\alpha \in [3, 10]$, $\beta \in [0.7, 0.9]$, and $\lambda \in [0.01, 0.2]$.
 To ensure reproducibility, the selected hyperparameters for all settings are reported in Table~\ref{tab:selection}.
 Notably, we have just roughly tuned these hyperparameters by selecting some regular values, thus the performance of our method in Table~\ref{tab:benchmark} has the potential to be better.